 The State of Wisconsin contracts with MetaStar, Inc. to conduct EQR activities and produce reports of the results.
-Based in Madison, Wisconsin, MetaStar has been a leader in health care quality improvement, independent quality review services, and medical information management for more than 40 years, and represents Wisconsin in the Lake Superior Quality Innovation Network, under the Centers for Medicare & Medicaid Services (CMS) Quality Improvement Organization Program.
+Based in Madison, Wisconsin, MetaStar has been a leader in health care quality improvement, independent quality review services, and medical information management for more than 40 years, and represents Wisconsin in the Superior Health Quality Alliance, under the Centers for Medicare & Medicaid Services (CMS) Quality Improvement Organization Program.

 MetaStar conducts EQR of MCOs operating Medicaid managed long-term programs, including Family Care, Family Care Partnership, and Program of All-Inclusive Care for the Elderly.
-In addition, the company conducts EQR of MCOs serving BadgerCare Plus, Supplemental Security Income, Special Managed Care, Foster Care Medical Home Medicaid recipients, and the Children with Medical Complexity (CMC) program in the State of Wisconsin.
+In addition, the company conducts EQR of MCOs serving BadgerCare Plus, Supplemental Security Income, Pre-paid Inpatient Health Plans, Foster Care Medical Home Medicaid recipients, and the Children with Medical Complexity (CMC) program in the State of Wisconsin.
 MetaStar also conducts EQR of Home and Community-based Medicaid Waiver programs that provide long-term support services for children with disabilities.
 MetaStar provides other services for the state as well as for private clients.
 For more information about MetaStar, visit its website at www.metastar.com.